A-dalyomer/delivery_app/README.md

 - Maintained clean code principles when creating widgets and linking logic to them.
 - Route is calculated in real time as requested on each destination add or remove.
 - Provided two different ways to load the route on the map, the free OSRM API and Google maps API.
+- Used DTOs for storing state objects and easily transferring them.
+- Created enums for using enhancing app logic with understandable and easier to handle logic.
 - Refactored the already in-project files.
 - Removed the unused dependencies.
 - If you notice the floating texts in the text field it's caused by the current set font in the app.